Accessibility OptionsHigh Contrast Text Size

 Ian is also an independent non-executive director of the Citizens Information Board and the Community Foundation for Ireland.
 Ian was recently appointed as a member of the Commission on Pensions and the National Implementation Monitoring Committee of ‘Sharing the Vision’, Ireland’s national mental health policy.

-Ian has a particular interest in the area of juvenile justice and holds an advanced diploma in the subject from the King's Inn and a professional fellowship in the rule of law from Boston College, and a Certificate and Diploma in Company Direction from the Institute of Directors (Dip IoD).
+Ian has a particular interest in the area of juvenile justice and holds an advanced diploma in the subject from the King's Inn, a U.S. State Department professional fellowship in juvenile justice and the rule of law from Boston College, and a Certificate and Diploma in Company Direction from the Institute of Directors (Dip IoD).

 Ian is a current member of a number of advisory boards, including;

 - The National Advisory Council for Online Safety,

 - Facebook's Suicide & Self-injury Advisory Committee,